hummel009/Prokhor-Discord-Bot/README.md

 [![Lines of Code][lines_of_code_badge]][lines_of_code_link]

 My discord bot for my discord servers.
-This bot logs different discord events (related to messages and users) and posts info into selected discord channel.
+This bot collects info about different discord events (related to messages and users) and posts logs into selected discord channel.
 Other features:

 * Four languages of interface: english, russian, belarusian and ukrainian.